 One of my first times to see this was in Rwanda.
 I’ll never forget watching people walk into brown murky water that I didn’t want to touch and then drink it.
-I wanted to stop them with ever ounce in my being…but instead I watched them intently and snapped the shutter on my camera.
+I wanted to stop them with every ounce of my being…but instead I watched them intently and snapped the shutter on my camera.
 Nearby a water well was being drilled and I captured the community getting clean water for the first time.
-I rejoiced with them as the kids played with the water pumping from a new silver hand pump well.
+I rejoiced with them as the kids played with the water pouring from a new silver hand-pump well.
 This was all new to me.
 I knew this was a story that had to be told to as many people as possible.
-So I partnered with a few incredible organizations who were doing everything can could to make sure that people have clean water in countries around the world.
+So I partnered with a few incredible organizations who were doing everything they could to make sure people have clean water in countries around the world.

 Three special people that come to mind when I think of clean water

 I camped in a village for a week and met a beautiful woman named Mulitani.
 She was vibrant and outgoing.
 She wanted to show me everything in her village.
 She loved her life and her friends — life each day was filled with walking to the local river for water for drinking, cooking and bathing.
 I followed her and got to know her more deeply than I thought I would.
 We had a moment where she shared some very painful moments of her life and my translator and I both started to cry with her.
 We were so challenged by Mulitani’s wisdom and grace for others.
 She never thought she would see clean water in their village and I was standing with her the day the drilling rig hit the aquifer.
 I will never forget this moment.
 Her face lit up with excitement like I had never seen before.
 She glowed as she stood watching water fly high into the air.

 2. Ram Rati in India